wuub/SublimeREPL/README.md

 ### 1. Is this a terminal emulator?

-No. Shell (cmd.exe/bash) REPL can be used for simple tasks (file creation, `git init` etc.) but anything _terminal like_ (mc, ipython, vim) will not work!
+No. Shell (cmd.exe/bash) REPL can be used for simple tasks (file creation, `git init` etc.) but anything _terminal like_ (mc, vim) will not work!
 SublimeREPL has a sister project: [SublimePTY](https://github.com/wuub/SublimePTY) that aims to bring real terminal emulator to SublimeText2.

+### 2. Is IPython supported?

+Yes, with autocompletion and some windowed `%pylab`.
+Inline `%pylab` is unfortuneatly not possible right now.